Technology companies and their investors want fast, fair

 The parties have significant control over the design of the arbitration procedure.
 In the pre-hearing stage of an arbitration, the parties work with the Arbitrator to address details of the agreed procedure.
 The Arbitration Hearing can range from half a day for basic cases to longer for complex cases.
 Arbitration Awards are final and do not require court review, although Awards are enforceable in court if needed.
 Parties in larger cases may chose to include arbitrator review or appeal procedures in their arbitration agreement.

-SVAMC generally recommends that U.S. arbitrations be administered by a recognized arbitral institution, such as the American Arbitration Association (AAA) under its applicable rules.
-See www.adr.org.
+SVAMC generally recommends that U.S. arbitrations be administered by a recognized arbitral institution, such as the American Arbitration Association (AAA), the CPR International Institute for Conflict Prevention & Resolution (CPR) or JAMS, under their applicable rules.
+See Links.